 Royal Church of Sainte-Marie/Sint-Maria

-In 1844, Louis Van Overstraeten won the architectural competition that had been organised with a view to building a royal church on the route between the royal palaces in central Brussels and Laeken/Laken.
-The young Ghent architect – who died at the age of 31 before the work was finished – devised a building in the Romanesque-Byzantine Revival style, based on a central octagon surrounded by apsidal chapels.
+In 1844, architect Louis Van Overstraeten won the competition to design a church on the tracé royal, the route linking the Royal Palace of Brussels to the Palace of Laeken/Laken.
+This talented Ghent architect, who died at the age of 31 before the work was finished, created a building in the Romano-Byzantine style, based on a central octagon surrounded by apsidal chapels.
 A magnificent dome, which rests on pendentives and is supported by clustered pillars, tops the building off.
-Using metals and light roofing materials reduced the weight of the dome, which the architect punctuated with oculi at the base of the lantern, and which is surrounded with a series of windows at eaves level.
-All the same, Van Overstraeten used Gothic-style flying buttresses to further strengthen the structure.
-Construction work began in 1845 and the church was opened on 15 August 1853 as a tribute to Queen Louise-Marie, who had died three years before.
-Inside, the decor and the original fittings combine to create a piece of Byzantine art of extraordinary unity.
-This setting was the backdrop for the funeral of Italian composer Giacomo Puccini, who died in Brussels on 29 November 1924.
-Conductor Arturo Toscanini came to lead the funeral march from the third act of the opera Edgar, one of the deceased master’s later works.
-The church attracts worshippers and tourists eager to explore this place and its unique architecture.
+Using metals and light roofing materials reduced the weight of the dome, which the architect punctuated with oculi at the base of the lantern, and which is surrounded by a series of windows at eaves level.
+Gothic-style flying buttresses reinforce the structure.
+Construction work began in 1845 and the church was opened on 15 August 1853 as a tribute to Queen Louise-Marie, making it the first truly eclectic building in Brussels.
+Inside, the decoration and original furnishings form a remarkably unified example of Byzantine art.
 (Listed 09/11/1976)